OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 **Ultimately, the reverse engineer always wins.**

 This is particularly true in the mobile industry, where the reverse engineer has a natural advantage: the way mobile apps are deployed and sandboxed is by design more restrictive than the deployment and sandboxing of classical Desktop apps, so including the rootkit-like defensive mechanisms often found in Windows software (e.g., DRM systems) is simply not feasible.
 The openness of Android allows reverse engineers to make favorable changes to the operating system, aiding the reverse engineering process. iOS gives reverse engineers less control, but defensive options are also more limited.

 The bad news is that dealing with multi-threaded anti-debugging controls, cryptographic white-boxes, stealthy anti-tampering features, and highly complex control flow transformations is not for the faint-hearted.
 The most effective software protection schemes are proprietary and won't be beaten with standard tweaks and tricks.
-Defeating them requires tedious manual analysis, coding, frustration, and—depending on your personality—sleepless nights and strained relationships.
+Defeating them requires tedious manual analysis, coding, frustration and, depending on your personality, sleepless nights and strained relationships.

 It's easy for beginners to get overwhelmed by the sheer scope of reversing.
 The best way to get started is to set up some basic tools (see the relevant sections in the Android and iOS reversing chapters) and start with simple reversing tasks and crackmes.
 You'll need to learn about the assembler/bytecode language, the operating system, obfuscations you encounter, and so on.
 Start with simple tasks and gradually level up to more difficult ones.